pyserial/pyserial/documentation/pyserial.rst

 - Python 2.7 or Python 3.4 and newer

 - If running on Windows: Windows 7 or newer

-- If running on Jython: "Java Communications" (JavaComm) or compatible extension for Java

 For older installations (older Python versions or older operating systems), see `older versions`_ below.